 So we set out on our Chiapas road trip adventure to see if Chiapas was everything it was cracked up to be.
 We were not disappointed.
 A stunning state overflowing with waterfalls, deep cenotes, soaring mountains, stunning gorges, and lush green jungles.
 Hidden amongst this spectacular backdrop, crocodiles, spider monkeys, exotic birds, and the ruins of an ancient and powerful Mayan civilization.
 Grab your whip and your fedora and let’s get cracking on your own Chiapas road trip.

-The Two-Week Chiapas Itinerary
+The Two-Week Chiapas Road Trip Itinerary

 Exploring Chiapas is no easy feat, with rugged mountainous terrain covered in thick jungle, and often large distances between the sights and attractions.
-Therefore, driving this state is the perfect way to enjoy it at your own pace, without the expense or rigidity of organised tours.
+Therefore, driving this state is the perfect way to enjoy it at your own pace, without the expense or rigidity of organized tours.
 Whether you rent a car in Tuxtla or bring your own (like us).

 To properly explore Chiapas by car you need at least two weeks.
 We spent a month in Chiapas and felt like we only scratched the surface.
-The distances in between cities and attractions may seem short initially, but when you factor in topes (Mexican speed bumps), the occasional police check and winding mountain roads, the time spent driving is not commensurate with the kilometers.
+The distances in between cities and attractions may seem short initially, but when you factor in topes (Mexican speed bumps), the occasional police check, and winding mountain roads, the time spent driving is not commensurate with the kilometers.

-Here is our two-week itinerary for exploring this natural paradise.
+Here is our Chiapas two-week itinerary for exploring this natural paradise.
 A list of all of the best places to visit in Chiapas, what to do in Chiapas, and other tips and tricks that we learned on this road trip of Chiapas.